coreycampos/te-material-finalcapstone/dotnet/README.md

 If you need to modify the user registration form, start here.

 The controller uses the `UserSqlDAO` to read and write data from the `users` table.

+### Tests

+The solution contains a test project with tests for the two provided SQL Server DAO methods in the base project.

+Integration testing between the DAO and the database is a powerful way to insure the correctness of the DAO/database portion of your project.